ptquang2000/Classifying-objects-on-conveyor-belt-using-camera/README.md

 # Object classification projects using cameras

-This project simulates a gazebo world includes:
+This project simulates a gazebo world which includes:

 1. Conveyor belt
 2. Three cameras